-15.2 DAMPERS
+15.3 DAMPERS

-The fireplace dampers are functioning as intended.
+The living room fireplace damper is functioning as intended.
 A fireplace damper that is left open when the fireplace is not being used allows huge quantities of heated air to escape up the chimney.
 Keeping your fireplace damper closed will result in a significant reduction in heating costs.